WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 - Connectivity – Every community reachable within 24 hours by road, air, or sea.

-- Sustainability – Carbon-neutral logistics powered by renewable energy.
+- Sustainability – Low-emission logistics increasingly powered by renewable energy.

 - Resilience – Infrastructure engineered for North Atlantic climate and terrain.